Higher quasi-categories vs higher Rezk spaces: -quasi-categories

 \begin{paragr} Since the category $\ncat$ is cocomplete, the inclusion functor $\iota : \Theta_n \to \ncat$ induces an adjunction

 where $\tau_n$ is the unique extension of $\iota$ to $\pref{\Theta_n}$ preserving colimits and $N_n$ is given by the formula

 where $C$ is a strict $n$-category and $T$ is an object of~$\Theta_n$.
-It follows formally from the fact that $\iota : \Theta_n \to \ncat$ is fully faithful and that $\ncat$ is cartesian closed that the functor~$\tau_n$ commutes with binary products.
-Moreover, abstract (but non-trivial) considerations (see Example 4.24 of~\cite{WeberFam}) show that the functor $N_n$ is fully faithful.
+It follows formally from the fact that $\iota : \Theta_n \to \ncat$ is fully faithful and that $\ncat$ is cartesian closed that the functor~$\tau_n$ commutes with binary products (see the proof of Proposition~B.0.15 of \cite{JoyalThQCat}).
+Moreover, abstract (but non-trivial) considerations (see Example 4.24 of~\cite{WeberFam}) show that the functor~$N_n$ is fully faithful.

 For $n = 1$, the functor $N_1$ is the usual nerve functor $N : \Cat \to \pref{\Delta}$. \end{paragr}

 \begin{rem} The fact that $N_n$ is fully faithful was first proved by Berger starting from a combinatorial definition of $\Theta_n$ (see Theorem~1.12 of~\cite{BergerNerve}). \end{rem}